arty-arty/zkMatch/readme.md

 Surprisingly, once on a blockchain, this has a multidue applications: homework assignment verification, thinking biger, a way to port any puzzle game to blockchain, and even a web3 captcha to protect against the dark side of AI - 🦾.

-# So how does verified match help games?
+# So, how does verified match help games?

 There are games to tell stories.
 There are games to solve mysteries.
 But actually, games are just tasks that require one to act in a specific way - to answer some question.